5 Sights in Kumamoto, Japan (with Map and Images)

 3. Hosokawa Gyōbutei

-Former Hosokawa Penald's House is a samurai residence located on the Kumamoto Castle Sanno Ruins in Chuo -ku, Kumamoto City, Kumamoto Prefecture.
+The former Hosokawa Penald's House is a samurai residence located at the Kumamoto Castle Sanshinomaru Ruins in Chuo -ku, Kumamoto City, Kumamoto Prefecture.
+It is designated as a Kumamoto prefecture designated important cultural property formed.
 The Hosokawa prison family (also called Hosokawa) was a one -family of the Hosokawa clan, along with Hosokawa Uchizen (Sunatori Hosokawa), all of which were Nagaoka surnames in the Edo period.

 4. 北岡神社